VDH Has a Conversation with Filmmaker Michael L. Pack

 if we were not in an election year A, and B, if we were not in a close election year

-B, and C, if Michigan was not considered a swing state with its quarter million Muslim voters, I don't think you would see Harris.
+B, and C, if Michigan was not considered a swing state with its quarter million Muslim voters, I don't think you would see Harris go on TV and brag about cutting 2,000-pound bombs to Israel in the middle of a war with Hamas and Hezbollah.

 And it seems to me that the Democratic Party is terrified of the new demographics.
+And

-one of the things that we don't talk about when you mentioned campuses, that since 2020 and the George Floyd riots, we went into what I call not proportional representation, but repertory.
+one of the things that we don't talk about when you mention campuses, that since 2020 and the George Floyd riots, we went into what I call not proportional representation, but repertory admissions at these universities.

-So African-American, Latino representation, Native Americans, women, was much larger than their demographics.
+So African American, Latino representation, Native Americans, women, was much larger than their demographics.

 So at Stanford, for example, if you go to their website of last year's admittance, 20% were white, 9% were white males, even though that you could argue that 67% to 68% of the national demographic is white.

+That was one of the arguments of the SAT.
 You couldn't be anti-Semitic if you had this blind test.

 Now there's no, well, they're going to restore it probably, but for four years there's been no SAT at these elite campuses.